schrieksoft/terraform-provider-snapcd/docs/resources/simple_secret_store.md

 ### Optional

-- `is_globally_assigned` (Boolean) If set to true, secrets scoped to any resource in the system (any Stack, Namespace, Module or Output) can be assigned to this Secret Store
+- `is_assigned_to_all_scopes` (Boolean) If set to true, secrets scoped to any resource in the system (any Stack, Namespace, Module or Output) can be assigned to this Secret Store

 ### Read-Only